Art and crafts galleries in St Ives

 For something alternative to the blueish hues of much of St Ives’ artwork, Alexandra Dickens’ vibrant tones and expressive style cut through the noise.
 After travelling extensively, absorbing the colours of Central and South Africa, the lightness of Thailand and the vastness of open skies in Australia, Dickens creates ethereal and energetic, head-turning seascapes.
 Having moved to St Ives in 1995, the artist now has a gallery which hosts exhibitions of her work twice a year.
 Dickens also has a studio at her home, fifteen minutes from St Ives, which is open all year round.
 The artist welcomes visitors to look at her work and request commissions.

-Explore majestic St Ives from one of our idyllic hideaways in Cornwall.
+Explore majestic St Ives from one of our idyllic hideaways in Cornwall and discover more about this iconic seaside town in our full guide to St Ives here.